Fertilisation: Mammals

 The zona pellucida, a thick layer of extracellular matrix that surrounds the egg and is similar to the role of the vitelline membrane in sea urchins, binds the sperm.
 Unlike sea urchins, the sperm binds to the egg before the acrosomal reaction.
 ZP3, a glycoprotein in the zona pellucida, is responsible for egg/sperm adhesion in humans.
 The receptor galactosyltransferase (GalT) binds to the N-acetylglucosamine residues on the ZP3 and is important for binding with the sperm and activating the acrosome reaction.
 ZP3 is sufficient though unnecessary for sperm/egg binding.
 Two additional sperm receptors exist: a 250kD protein that binds to an oviduct secreted protein, and SED1, which independently binds to the zona.
 After the acrosome reaction, the sperm is believed to remain bound to the zona pellucida through exposed ZP2 receptors.
 These receptors are unknown in mice but have been identified in guinea pigs.

 In mammals, the binding of the spermatozoon to the GalT initiates the acrosome reaction.
 This process releases the hyaluronidase that digests the matrix of hyaluronic acid in the vestments around the oocyte.
 Additionally, heparin-like glycosaminoglycans (GAGs) are released near the oocyte that promote the acrosome reaction.
 Fusion between the oocyte plasma membranes and sperm follows and allows the sperm nucleus, the typical centriole, and atypical centriole that is attached to the flagellum, but not the mitochondria, to enter the oocyte.
-The protein CD9 likely mediates this fusion in mice (the binding homolog).
+The protein CD9 likely mediates this fusion in mice (the binding homologue).
 The egg "activates" itself upon fusing with a single sperm cell and thereby changes its cell membrane to prevent fusion with other sperm.
 Zinc atoms are released during this activation.

 This process ultimately leads to the formation of a diploid cell called a zygote.
 The zygote divides to form a blastocyst and, upon entering the uterus, implants in the endometrium, beginning pregnancy.
 Embryonic implantation not in the uterine wall results in an ectopic pregnancy that can kill the mother.